Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 New Moon Report

-On Tuesday June 23, 2009 the new moon was sighted from Israel.
-The moon was first sighted from Jerusalem at 20:14 by Nehemia Gordon and then immediately thereafter by Joelle Crawshaw, Adam Kinghorn, and Eliyahu Netanel.
-The moon was also sighted from Ashdod by Magdi Shamuel at 20:13.
+On October 20, 2009 the new moon was sighted from Israel.
+The moon was first sighted from Tzfat at 17:11 by John Zecca, from Jerusalem at 17:13 by Aryeh Levy, Nehemia Gordon, Devorah Gordon, and Adam Kinghorn, and from Kefar Eldad at 17:17 by Maya Khalturina and Bruce Brill.
+The moon was not sighted from Israel on the previous evening (October 19).

 Happy New Moon!